We are always open for general submissions.

 Here are our Dos and Don'ts to help you rise in the pecking order of the general submissions:

-DO submit pieces of prose that are 4,000 words or less, and poems that are no more than 10 pgs.
+DO submit pieces of prose that are 4,000 words or less.

 DON'T email us your piece—we review submissions only through Submittable